Back to Blog

 The resend penalty

 You send a document.
-The recipient does not open it.
+Recipient never opens it.
 You resend to a different email address.
-That is two sends, even though only one signature was collected.
+That counts as two sends, even though only one signature was collected at the end.

 You send a contract with a typo.
 You correct it and send again.
-That is another send.
+Another send.

-These small increments add up.
-A business that thought it would send 50 documents per month might find itself at 80 sends because of corrections, resends, and failed deliveries.
+Small increments add up fast.
+A business that planned for 50 documents a month can easily land at 80 sends after corrections, resends, and failed deliveries.

 Envelope ambiguity

-Some platforms count envelopes rather than documents.
-An envelope can contain multiple documents, which sounds generous.
-But an envelope is also consumed when you void a document or when a recipient declines to sign.
+Some platforms count envelopes instead of documents.
+An envelope can hold multiple documents, which sounds generous.
+Catch is, an envelope is also consumed when you void a document or when a recipient declines to sign.

 Before signing up

 Ask exactly what counts as a billable unit.
-Does a voided document consume an envelope?
+Does a voided document use up an envelope?
 Does a resend count as a new document?
 The answers vary by platform.

 Per-user pricing at scale

-Per-user pricing seems straightforward.
-But consider how your usage might grow.
-If you start with two users and later want to add a third person who occasionally sends documents, you are adding another full license.
+Per-user pricing looks straightforward.
+Then think about how usage might grow.
+Start with two users, want to add a third person who only sends the odd document, and you're paying for another full licence.

-Some platforms require minimum user counts for higher tiers.
-You might want features available on the Business plan, but that plan requires five users minimum.
-You pay for five even if only two people use it.
+Some platforms set minimum user counts for the higher tiers.
+You want a feature on the Business plan, the Business plan needs five users minimum, and now you're paying for five seats when only two people will ever use them.

 Feature tiers